 After urbanisation and globalisation, we can witness a drastic change in the Indian economy.
 The government-administered and established economic policies are imperative in planning income, investment, savings, and employment.
 These economic policies directly influence while framing the basic outline of the Indian economy.

 Indian society is critically impacted by cross-culture due to globalisation, and it brought changes in different aspects of the country in terms of political, cultural, economic and social.

 However, the main factor is economic unification which contributes maximum to a country’s economy into an international economy.

 Labour access: Due to globalisation, nations can now access a broader labour pool.
 If there is any shortage of knowledgeable workers in any developing nation, they can import labour from other countries.
 On the other hand, wealthier countries get an opportunity to outsource their low-skill work to developing nations with a low cost of living to reduce the cost of goods sold and move those savings to the customers.

 High standard of living: After Globalisation, the Indian economy and the standard of living have increased.
-The change can be observed by the purchasing behaviour of an individual, especially with those associated with foreign companies.
+The change can be observed in the purchasing behaviour of an individual, especially those associated with foreign companies.
 Hence, most cities are upgraded with a better standard of living and business development.